More speakers to be announced shortly

 President of BVNA

 Wendy, President of BVNA, started as a trainee Veterinary Nurse at a small animal practice in Surrey during 1991 and on qualifying moved to Yorkshire; working in a large mixed practice.
-She then left there as Head Nurse to have my first son and to also re-locate to Germany with my Forces husband.
+She then left there as Head Nurse to have her first son and to also re-locate to Germany with her Forces husband.

 She started working for Anthony Chadwick in 2007, initially as Nurse Manager, then as Practice Manager.
 During this time, The Webinar Vet was created.
 Once this became established, Anthony sold the practice and she remained with him as his Operations Manager.